Flexible-Modal Face Anti-Spoofing: A Benchmark: Multi-Modal Fusion Baselines

 For the \textit{RGB}-based single-modal FAS task, given a face input $X_{RGB}$, the corresponding deep features/descriptors $F_{RGB}$ could be extracted.
 Then a prediction head $h$ is cascaded for binary live/spoof classification.
 For the \textit{RGB+Depth+IR} multi-modal FAS task, independent-modality features $F_{RGB}$, $F_{Depth}$, and $F_{IR}$ could be captured from face inputs $X_{RGB}$, $X_{Depth}$, and $X_{IR}$, respectively.
 All these features will be fused to form $F_{fuse}$ first, and then forward the prediction head $h$.
 In this paper, we focus on feature-level fusion strategy but there are also e.g., decision-level fusion (a late fusion strategy) for multi-modal scenarios.
 Here we discuss about three feature-level fusion modules under the scenario with \textit{RGB+Depth+IR}, and it is easily extended to scenarios with less or more modalities.

 \textbf{Direct concatenation fusion.} Despite coarse alignment in the spatial domain, the features ($F_{RGB}$, $F_{Depth}$, and $F_{IR}$) in the channel domain have heterogeneous representation.
 As illustrated in Fig.~\ref{fig:network}(a), one classical solution is to concatenate these three features in the channel domain first~\cite{yu2020multi}, and then aggregate the multi-modal heterogeneous features with a lightweight fusion operator (e.g., convolution).
 The direct concatenation fusion can be formulated as \textbf{Squeeze-and-excitation fusion.} To alleviate the feature misalignment among modalities, squeeze-and-excitation (SE) module~\cite{hu2018squeeze,casiasurf} is utilized in each independent modality branch first.
 With the channel-wise self-calibration via SE module, the refined features ($F^{SE}_{RGB}$, $F^{SE}_{Depth}$, and $F^{SE}_{IR}$) are then concatenated and aggregated.
 The framework of SE fusion is shown in Fig.~\ref{fig:network}(b).
-The SE fusion can be formulated as where $\sigma$ denotes the Sigmoid function.

-\textbf{Cross-attention fusion.} Besides fusion via multi-modal feature concatenation, we also explore the feature addition in the homogeneous space.
+The SE fusion can be formulated as (where $\sigma$ denotes the Sigmoid function): \textbf{Cross-attention fusion.} Besides fusion via multi-modal feature concatenation, we also explore the feature addition in the homogeneous space.
 To this end, we calculate the relationship maps between $F_{RGB}$ and $F_{Depth}$/$F_{IR}$ via cross-attention (CA), and then the normalized modality-interacted maps are multiplied by $F_{RGB}$ to form cross-attentioned features $F^{CA}_{Depth}$ and $F^{CA}_{IR}$.
 Finally, original RGB feature and cross-attentioned features are added and aggregated with an extra convolution.
 The framework of CA fusion is shown in Fig.~\ref{fig:network}(c).
 The CA fusion can be formulated as where $F$ and $\bar{F}$ denote the spatial features and vectorized features, respectively.